 Boeotia” and painted “in the manner of the Bowdoin Painter” 480-470BC.
 (9685).

-Of course, pigs (should I say boars?) are not the only animals or objects of interest to be depicted in ancient artifacts found in the National Archaeological Museum in Athens, but you’ll have to seek out on your own for the rest.
+Of course, pigs (should I say boars?) are not the only animals or objects of interest to be depicted in ancient artifacts found in the National Archaeological Museum in Athens, but for the rest you’ll have to go searching on your own.
 If you think I’m not taking ancient art seriously, that would only show you don’t know much about pigs :) [Update: ...and as I just found out, ancient Greek pigs are the subject of study of a University of Buffalo professor.
 Read on: Hog Wild in Athens B.C.E.!
 Role of Pigs in Social and Religious Life Provides Insights into Ancient Greece] As always, your comments are more than welcome!

 Why don't you follow me on twitter?